All for You (Janet Jackson album): Music and lyrics

 The "avant-garde" aura of "Trust a Try" fuses elements of mock-operetta and hard rock with classical music, dance, and hip hop.
 In the song, Jackson delivers an "angry aria" of betrayal.
 Its "rock 'n' roll sass" is laced with theatrical vocal arrangements, electric guitars, violins and cinematic strings.
-The following track, "Son of a Gun (I Betcha Think This Song Is About You)" features spoken vocals from folk singer Carly Simon and interpolates Simon's hit "You're So Vain."
+The following track, "Son of a Gun (I Betcha Think This Song Is About You)" features spoken vocals from singer-songwriter Carly Simon and interpolates Simon's hit "You're So Vain."
 Its composition excoriates an unfaithful lover for attempting to extort money, described as a "mean-spirited duet that rails against enemies."
 Jackson unveils anger and deceit, saying "Thought you'd get the money too / Greedy motherfuckers try to have their cake and eat it too."
 In response to critics regarding it about her divorce, Jackson explained it was directed towards several people, while Jimmy Jam revealed it to be written in regards to music executives and lawyers.
-On the ballad "Truth," Jackson discusses a failed romance with former paramour, Rene Elizondo Jr. Jackson said, "'Truth' is really me talking out loud to myself about the relationship.
+On the ballad "Truth", Jackson discusses a failed romance with her former husband.
+Jackson revealed that the track was her "talking out loud to myself about the relationship.
 I felt the need to address it on the album, but just once."